• About

 Want more dairy free holiday recipes?
 Try these next:

-I hope you love this veggie loaded green bean casserole as much as we do!
-It's ideal for Thanksgiving, Christmas, or any holiday celebration!
-If you give it a try, be sure to take a picture and tag me on Instagram.
+I hope you love this dairy-free green bean casserole as much as we do!
+It's ideal for Thanksgiving, Christmas, or special occasion.

 Ingredients